The Energy Charter Treaty

 See Preamble and Article 2 (Purpose of the Treaty) (‘This Treaty establishes a legal framework in order to promote long-term cooperation in the energy field, based on complementaries and mutual benefits, in accordance with the objectives and principles of the Charter.’).

+See Energy Charter Treaty [ECT] website, available at https://energycharter.org/process/energy-charter-treaty-1994/energy-charter-treaty/, last accessed 21 July 2020.
 Signatories to the ECT agree in Article 45(1) to apply the treaty ‘provisionally pending its entry into force for such signatory in accordance with Article 44, to the extent that such provisional application is not inconsistent with its constitution, laws or regulations.’
-However, states may file a declaration to the effect that it is unable to accept the provision application of the ECT prior to ratification.
-This is addressed further below.
+However, a state may file a declaration if it is unable to accept the provisional application of the ECT prior to ratification.
+This is addressed further later in the chapter.